RealStonerGamer/RSG_fireEffect/README.md

 ## Credit

-uses the same why Txadmin dose for the effect when changeing modes
+uses the same way Txadmin dose for the effect when changeing modes